adamradocz/FastestWaysInCSharp/FastestWaysInCSharp/StringManipulation/README.md

 **Task:**

-Given the following text: "Lorem ipsum dolor sit amet."
+Given the following text: "Lorem ipsum dolor sit amet"

 Replace the 2nd character with a '#'.